 Though best known for green tea, while traveling around Japan you will likely come across a surprising variety of teas, ranging from matcha powder (not to mention Kit Kats!) to tea made from sakura cherry blossoms.

-Common Varieties of Japanese Tea
+Top Popular Types of Japanese Tea

 When you think of Japanese green tea, you’re likely thinking of matcha, a finely ground powder made from shade-grown green tea plants.
 It’s vibrant green in color and has a lovely rich taste.
 It’s matcha that’s prepared during the Japanese tea ceremony, where it’s mixed with hot water, whipped into a froth with a small wooden whisk, and served in a tea bowl.